Malin Matsdotter: Trial

 In July 1676, Malin Matsdotter was reported for witchcraft by her nineteen-year-old daughter Maria Eriksdotter.
 Her reported stated:

-Malin Matsdotter were questioned and cautioned to tell the truth.
+Malin Matsdotter was questioned and interrogated to tell the truth.
 She was thoroughly questioned regarding her religious instruction.
 When asked to recite the Creed, she answered that she could not bother to read and barely knew the Lord's Prayer.
 Her language difficulties attracted attention when she had difficulty reading the prayers the court instructed her to: she did not know them herself, and even had trouble repeating them when they were read to her.
 The court noted that she hesitated in a suspicious way when she was to repeat the prayers word by word.
 The fact that she had trouble reading was in fact uncommon in 17th-century Stockholm: since the Swedish Church Ordinance 1571, every citizen regardless of class or sex was by law required to be able to read, so that they may be able to read the bible.
 The fact that she seems to have preferred Finnish was not considered strange by the court, as the capital had a great Finnish minority from the nearby province who even had their own congregation; however, what was regarded suspicious for a person accused of consorting with the Devil was, rather, the fact that she had difficulty to read and pronounce words from the holy scripture.

 Her daughter Maria Eriksdotter testified that Malin took her and several other children to Satan in Blockula, and that Satan himself, "The Mean One" appeared in court, long, black and with horns, standing by her mother, holding her skirt and whispered in her ear never to confess.
 Malin was ordered by the court to fall on her knees and pray to be able to confess, and after having obeyed, her daughter stated that she could no longer see the Devil.